terna/ejmmp/model02/model02.md

-- linking the firm to its entrepreneur, considering the entrepreneur itself as a worker in its firm
+- linking the firm or the bank to its entrepreneur, considering the entrepreneur itself as a worker in its firm or bank